Whole House Reverse Osmosis?

 What Is A Whole House Reverse Osmosis System?

 The story’s in the name!
 Many people choose to install a reverse osmosis water filter in only one faucet in the house.
-A whole house system means that all your faucets will dispense the purified water.
+A whole house reverse osmosis system means that all your faucets will dispense the purified water.

 This type of reverse osmosis system is also known as a POE (point of entry) filter.
 It’s usually installed in the garage, discreetly tucked away.
+As the flow from your water source comes into your property it’s is filtered from the get-go, hence the whole house benefits.

 The Stages Of Reverse Osmosis